-In the last four years, SalesFolk CEO Heather R Morgan has helped over 550 B2B companies improve their sales and marketing emails.
+In the last four years, SalesFolk CEO Heather R Morgan has helped over 550 B2B companies improve their sales and marketing emails, with a particular focus on helping sales teams with email prospecting.
 They’ve done this for companies like Verifi, Brainshark, Square, and even the 140 year old Dutch revolving door company, Boon Edam.
 Heather is also a columnist for Inc magazine, Forbes, and has appeared on channels such as NBC as an email expert.

 In other words, Heather knows how to write compelling emails.

-Heather sat down with us and showed us, in tactical detail, her most effective strategies for personalizing cold emails, including how to implement personalization at scale in larger outbound email campaigns, so you can send emails that touch highly specific pain points instead of boring generic ones.
+Heather sat down with us and showed us, in tactical detail, her most effective strategies for personalizing cold prospecting emails, including how to implement personalization at scale in larger email prospecting campaigns, so you can send emails that touch highly specific pain points instead of boring generic ones.

 But first, we started with a terrible cold email she recently received.

 Note: If you want to see if your emails are working and outbound prospects are landing on your website, try Leadfeeder free.
 It will show you which companies visited your site in the last month.